ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-data-subscription-changes.dotnet.markdown

-# Changes API : How to subscribe to data subscription changes?
+# Changes API: How to subscribe to data subscription changes?

 All subscription changes can be tracked by using `ForAllDataSubscriptions` and `ForDataSubscription` methods.